-"View corridor" means a section of street that is designated to protect views.
+["View corridor" means a section of street that is designated to protect views.
 See Figure 1.12 (view corridors), dated September 2012, made a part of this chapter, and attached at the end of this chapter;

-"Vocational school" is a use classification which primarily involves training in a skill or trade to be pursued as a career;
+"Vocational school" is a use classification which primarily involves training in a skill or trade to be pursued as a career;]

 "Warehousing" is a use classification which primarily involves the wholesaling, storage, moving or bulk distribution of goods other than live animals.
-Typical uses include wholesale distributors, storage warehouses, and moving and storage firms;
+Typical uses include wholesale distributors, storage warehouses, self-storage facilities and moving [and] or storage firms;